HaloZero/FEWD_Curriculum_24/Week_01_Basics/02_css_basics/slides.md

 - Predict image paths and apply relative paths to <img> and <a> tags.
 - Differentiate between basic web color principles: RGB, RGBA, hexadecimal color, HSL.
-- Describe the basic structure of a web page
+- Describe the basic structure requirements of a web page

 ---
 ##HTML Basics Review